aryn-ai/quickstart/sycamore-local-development-example.md

 merged_docset.show(show_binary = False)
 ```

-The output should show many a dict with an array of elements, and each element with content like `'type': 'Section', 'binary_representation': b'...'`.
+The output should show a dict with an array of elements, and each element with content like `'type': 'Section', 'binary_representation': b'...'`.

 3h.
 Now, we will explode the DocSet and prepare it for creating vector embeddings and loading into OpenSearch.
 The explode transform converts the elements of each document into top-level documents.